rentpath/ops/README.md

-/ops/version.json - displays version info as JSON /ops/heartbeat    - returns 'OK' if the app is alive /ops/env          - display the currently set environment variables
+/ops/version.json - displays version info as JSON /ops/heartbeat    - returns 'OK' if the app is alive /ops/env          - display the currently set environment variables /ops/health_check - displays the status for the provided app dependencies
 ```

 This gem replaces the now-deprecated [ops_routes](https://github.com/primedia/ops_routes).